nirmalcrafty/dragAndDrop/README.md

 To run the tests follow the below steps

-1. Run the command "npm install" to install all node packages
+1. Run the command "npm install" to install all node packages in the project root directory
-2. Run "npm webdriver-start" to install the webdrivers
+2. Run "npm run webdriver-update" to install the webdrivers
-3. Run "npm clean-build" to clean and build the test code
+3. Run "npm run clean-build" to clean and build the test code
-4. Run "npm test" to start the tests
+4. Run "npm run test" to start the tests